 Our Analysis and Test Results

 The Baby Jogger company was started in 1984 by parents looking to jog with their toddlers.
-To solve this problem they invented the first true jogging stroller.
+To solve this problem, they invented the first real jogging stroller.
 Since then, they have designed strollers for almost every terrain or activity.
 Baby Jogger was acquired by Newell Rubbermaid, a global marketer, in 2015 and together they continue to create popular strollers.

 Weight and Folded Size

 The Vue earned a 5 of 10 for weight and folded size, with an overall weight of 14.7 lbs, only 4 of the 18 strollers weigh more.
 The Vue is 6,741.63 cubic inches when folded, which is 2000 cubic inches larger than the Inglesina Net.
 This design means it is harder to carry long distance compared to the Inglesina Net that is only 11.88 lbs.
 The Vue does have a carry handle, but a shoulder strap would be more comfortable.

 The Vue earned a 4 of 10 for ease of use, which is below average.
 The similar Zoe XL1 Best v2 received a noteworthy score of 8 for this metric.

 The Vue has a one-handed fold that requires some maneuvering as the seat doesn't cooperate by fully collapsing.
 It does have an auto-lock, so it won't spring back open, but getting it folded enough to engage the lock is difficult.
 While not advertised as self-standing, it can be balanced on its handles if necessary (photo above), but this could damage the foam over time.

 The brakes are the most difficult to use.
 These double action brakes are very stiff to set and release.
 They are so stiff that if you try to release them with no weight in the seat, the whole stroller will move away from you and the brakes will stubbornly remain engaged.